 As the previous section shows, in the decade since Buckley et al. (2007), the international business literature has swelled with articles comparing EMNEs to DMNEs asking if and how much classic paradigms require modification.
 So far, we have tried to be as descriptive as possible, mostly organizing and categorizing past work.
-In the remainder of this paper, we take a more prescriptive stance on these issues.
+In the remainder of this article, we take a more prescriptive stance on these issues.
 While we do not expect to fully resolve the debate in a single article, we offer three considerations that may help provide clarity to past literature and direction to future studies of emerging markets.

-Consideration 1: Are we characterizing the classic theory as a "straw man"?
+Consideration 1: Are We Characterizing the Classic Theory as a "Straw Man"?